 (3) As soon as is practicable after transition day, all papers, documents, minutes, books of account and other records (however compiled, recorded or stored) relating to the operations of the former Corporation are to be delivered to the Minister.

-[Section 49 inserted by No. 22 of 2016 s.
+[Section 49 inserted: No. 22 of 2016 s.
 12.]

 50. Exemption from State tax